semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ## Debugging jobs {#debug-jobs}

 Semaphore makes it easy to troubleshoot jobs.
-You can debug a job [interactively with an SSH session](#ssh-into-agent) or see the job log in real time.
+You can debug a job [interactively with an SSH session](#ssh-into-agent) or see the job log in real-time.

 ### Why my job has failed? {#debug-job}

 When the first command in the job ends in a non-zero status the job ends immediately with error.
-By default no new jobs start once a job has failed.
+By default, no new jobs start once a job has failed.

 Open the job log to see why it failed.
 The problematic command is shown in red.
 You can click on the commands to expand their output.